phpinto/big_data_with_hadoop/README.md

 - Portion of a MapReduce successful job feedback message:
 ![alt text](images/mapreduce_success.png)

-- Portion of a MapReduce job output:
+- Portion of a MapReduce WordCount job output:
 ```txt
     A       18
     About   1